swcarpentry/shell-novice/_episodes/07-find.md

 keypoints:
 - "`find` finds files with specific properties that match patterns."
 - "`grep` selects lines in files that match patterns."
-- "`--help` is a flag supported by many bash commands, and programs that can be run from within Bash, to display more information on how to use these commands or programs."
+- "`--help` is an option supported by many bash commands, and programs that can be run from within Bash, to display more information on how to use these commands or programs."
 - "`man command` displays the manual page for a given command."
 - "`$(command)` inserts a command's output in place."
 ---